ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 <blockquote class="clear"><p>
 Writing documentation is critical in the world of development.
-It is used to make a accurate and straight declaration and intent of what the service has to offer.
+It is used to make an accurate and straight declaration and intent of what the service has to offer.
 Front-End developers will be able to know which endpoints they have to call and receive the right resource.
-Now we all know it's tedious for developers to write documentation...
+Now, we all know it's tedious for developers to write documentation...
-Price your self lucky!
+It's your lucky day!
 Spring Rest Docs will make your life easier.
-While you are writing tests, Spring will generate a fully html api guide for you and your team.
+While you are writing tests, Spring will generate a fully HTML api guide for you and your team.
 This blog post will take you through the best practices, how to and new features in 1.1.
 </p></blockquote>